sallem/iterative-agentic-rag/Readme.md

 - Minimal model : `llama3.1:70b` for minimal quality, 8b would make quality too low to be usable.
 First tests on `llama-3.2-90b-text-preview`.
 - The simplest vector store used with LlamaIndex with TypeScript is QDrant.
 You shall launch a local QDrant server with : `docker run -p 6333:6333 qdrant/qdrant`

 ## 😡 Criticism

 This work is just the beginning, all elements are Ok and the quality can be improved :

 - Summaries support : Should be able to extract summaries from large chunks instead of "short facts".
 Would be important to handle qualitative searches on the corpus
-- File reading optimization : When a large file matches with the sub-query, the bot reads the whole file.
-It takes time and tokens.
-Would be good to limit the reading to the sections containing related informations.
-Why not using large chunks and read them directly.
 - Test more questions from the Google RAG benchmark dataset which is pure evil for RAGs 😅